-The City's Drug-Free Awareness Program will inform employees about: (1) the dangers of drug and alcohol abuse in the workplace; (2) the City's policy of maintaining a drug and alcohol free workplace; (3) the availability of drug and alcohol treatment, counseling and rehabilitation programs; and (4) the penalties that may be imposed upon employees for drug and alcohol abuse violations.
+The City's Drug-Free Awareness Program will inform employees about: (1) the dangers of drug and alcohol abuse in the workplace; (2) the City's policy of maintaining a drug and alcohol-free workplace; (3) the availability of drug and alcohol treatment, counseling and rehabilitation programs; and (4) the penalties that may be imposed upon employees for drug and alcohol abuse violations.

-As part of the Drug-Free Awareness Program, the City will provide educational materials that explain the City's policies and procedures.
-Employees will be provided with information concerning the effects of alcohol and drug use on an individual's health, work, and personal life; signs and symptoms of an alcohol or drug problem; and available methods of intervening when an alcohol or drug problem is suspected, including confrontation and/or referral to management.
+As part of the Drug-Free Awareness Program, the City shall provide educational materials that explain the City's policies and procedures.
+Employees shall be provided with information concerning the effects of alcohol and drug use on an individual's health, work and personal life; signs and symptoms of an alcohol or drug problem; and available methods of intervening when an alcohol or drug problem is suspected, including confrontation and/or referral to management.

-Supervisors who may be asked to determine whether reasonable suspicion exists to require an employee to undergo drug and/or alcohol testing will receive at least 60 minutes of training on alcohol misuse and 60 minutes of training on drug use.
-The training shall cover the physical, behavioral, speech and performance indicators of probably alcohol misuse and drug use.
+Supervisors who may be asked to determine whether reasonable suspicion exists to require an employee to undergo drug and/or alcohol testing shall receive at least 60 minutes of training on alcohol misuse and 60 minutes of training on drug use.
+The training shall cover the physical, behavioral, speech, and performance indicators of probable alcohol misuse and drug use.

+Section 6.
 Prohibited Substances/Legal Drugs/Unauthorized Items

-Prohibited Substances
+- (a) Prohibited Substances.
 Alcoholic beverages and drugs are considered to be prohibited substances in the workplace.
-For purposes of this policy, the term "drugs" includes controlled substances (as identified in Schedules I through V of Section 202 of the Controlled Substances Act, 21 U.S.C.
-812, and the regulations promulgated there under, and defined in the Uniform Controlled Substances Act, Ark.
-Code Ann.
-5-64-201-216,) including synthetic narcotics, designer drugs, marijuana, and prescription drugs, excepting: prescription drugs approved by and used in accordance with the directions of the employee's physician and marijuana that is obtained and used as permitted by Arkansas law for medical purposes.

-The abuse, overmedication, inappropriate consumption, or mistreatment of prescription drugs or medical marijuana lawfully obtained and approved by the employee's physician is considered to be the abuse of "drugs" as stated in the previous paragraph.
+For purposes of this policy, the term "drugs" includes controlled substances (as identified in Schedules I through V of Section 202 of the Controlled Substances Act, 21 USC § 812, and the regulations promulgated thereunder, as defined in the Uniform Controlled Substances Act, Ark.
+Code Ann. § 5-64-201 et seq., or as defined by federal and state law), including synthetic narcotics, designer drugs, and prescription drugs, excepting: prescription drugs approved by and used in accordance with the directions of the employee's physician. - (b) The abuse, overmedication, inappropriate consumption, or mistreatment of prescription drugs approved by the employee's physician is considered to be the abuse of "drugs" as stated in § 5(a) of this Ordinance. - (c) Legal Drugs.
+The appropriate use of prescription drugs and over-the-counter medications is not prohibited.
+Any employee using a prescription drug should consult with his/her physician and pharmacist regarding the effects of the drug.
+Employees should read all labels carefully. - (d) Unauthorized Items.
+Employees may not have any unauthorized items in their possession or in any area used by them or under their control.
+Unauthorized items include, but are not limited to, alcoholic beverage containers and drug paraphernalia.